wetryingtodorock/getblock-docs/en/rpc-service/glmr/json-rpc/glmr_eth_chainId.md

 ---
-title: glmr:eth_chainId \[POST\]
+title: glmr:eth_chainId - Moonbeam
-description: Returns the currently configured chain id, a value used inreplay-protected transaction signing as introduced by EIP-155.
+description: Example code for the glmr:eth_chainId json-rpc method. Сomplete guide on how to use glmr:eth_chainId json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters